ramclen/documenting-dev/blog-posts/Deeper-knowledge-about-react-architectural-tips/Deeper-knowledge-about-react-architectural-tips.md

 So first, lets talk about what is an uncontrolled component.
 An **Uncontrolled Component** does not take the responsibility storing the data and decide how it is going to be shown.
 Tips to recognize or create an uncontrolled component:

 1. It does not store the state.
-2. It needs to access to the dom the know the state.
+2. It needs to access to the dom to know the state.
-3. It reacts by changes/events that happens in the DOM.
+3. It reacts only by changes/events that happens in the DOM.

 They are useful, for example, for small and easy components that do not need anything more than just the default behaviour.

-By the other hand, **Controlled Components** take all the responsibility storing the data in their state and they are `single source of truth`.
+On the other hand, **Controlled Components** take all the responsibility storing the data in their state and they are `single source of truth`.
 So tips to recognize or create a controlled component:

-1. It does not store the state.
+1. It store the state.
-2. It needs to access to the dom the know the state.
+2. It do not access to the dom to know the state.
-3. It reacts by changes/events that happens in the DOM.

 You need one of those when you have a complex component that needs to react in a determined manner or it access values frequently.
 They are the `recommended way to use forms` so keep them in mind.